-A surprise fall in annual inflation for October to 0.7 percent, well below a target of just less than 2 percent, prompted the ECB to cut rates this month.
+A surprise fall in annual inflation for October to 0.7 percent, well below its target of just under 2 percent, prompted the ECB to cut rates this month.
 Inflation data for November is due on Friday and is forecast at 0.8 percent, according to a Reuters poll.

 "Having lower oil prices should be a boost for growth," ING rate strategist Alessandro Giansanti said.
 "But on Bunds the impact should be very limited as they are very sensitive to action from central banks."

 Uncertainty about the ECB outlook and about the timing of any reduction in the Federal Reserve's bond-buying stimulus was likely to keep Bunds in tight ranges in coming days, he said.

 - Missing jet may have strayed to west, Malaysia military says |

 - NYC buildings explosion kills two, more missing

 - EU moves towards travel bans, asset freezes for Russians |